Black rhinoceros, hook-lipped rhinoceros (Diceros bicornis)

 South-western black rhinoceros (Diceros bicornis occidentalis)

-The small subspecies which were adapted to live on deserts and semi-deserts.
+The small subspecies, which was adapted to live on deserts and semi-deserts.
 It primarily lived in north-eastern and southeastern Namibia and Angola.
 Today, it exists only in Namibian wildlife reserves and can be noticed in Angola intermittently.

 South-central black rhinoceros (Diceros bicornis minor)